Resources and Communication

 - Adding Students to Canvas

-- Students are added to their online classes automatically.
+- Registered students are added to their online classes automatically.
 Contact the Office of Online Learning and Educational Technology Department if you find discrepancies between your class list and your online class enrollment.
+Note: Students on waiting lists are not added to the Canvas course.

 - Late-start Classes